The Power Conversion Middleware provides a solid solution to design power convertors easily.

 Ramp Generator

-The PwrConv middleware provides a simple ramp generator - the mtb_pwrconv_ramp function which should be called by a periodical event (e.g. some timer ISR/callback, the timing is important to be determined and stable):
+The PwrConv middleware provides a simple ramp generator - the myPwrConv_ramp function to be called by a periodical event (e.g. some timer ISR/callback, the timing is important to be determined and stable):

 #include "cycfg.h"